-4. Perhentian – Perhentian consists of two islands (Perhentian Besar and Perhentian Kecil).
+Perhentian consists of two islands (Perhentian Besar and Perhentian Kecil).
 Often voted as some of the most beautiful in the world, the islands boast stunning sandy, palm-fringed beaches, crystalline water and colourful coral reefs.
 There are a variety of hotels on the Perhentian islands that cater to different budgets.
-Read about my stay on Perhentian Kecil.
+I can recommend the lovely Bubu Resort.
+Read about my Perhentian Islands holiday.

 Redang, Perhentian and Lang Tengah islands are located in the northeast corner of Peninsular Malaysia.
 Redang and Lang Tengah islands can be accessed by boat from Merang (nearest airport: Redang or Kuala Terengganu) whilst Perhentian islands are reachable by boat from the town of Kuala Besut (nearest airport: Kota Bahru).
 The islands are typically closed during the monsoon season (November – February).

 Sipadan is one of the most celebrated dive sites in the world.
 The only oceanic island in Malaysia, Sipadan is located off the east coast of Sabah.
 The island is basically an ancient volcanic cone overgrown by corals.
 Turtles, hammerhead sharks, barracudas and parrothead fish are just a handful of the many marine species that can be viewed here.

 Due to its popularity – divers from all around the world visit the island every year – the number of dive groups per day is limited so it’s advisable to book way in advance.
 Sipadan is accessible by boat from the town of Semporna.
 It’s not possible to spend a night on Sipadan Island but check out the resorts on nearby Mabul Island.